cschneid-the-elder/mapa/cobol/readme.md

      -file <arg>       name of a single file to process, takes precedence over the fileList option
-     -fileList <arg>   name of a file containing a list of files to process -help             print this message
+     -fileList <arg>   name of a file containing a list of files to process -freeForm         indicates if source is presumed free form in the absence of a compile option indicating otherwise -help             print this message
      -logLevel <arg>   logging level for this run {SEVERE, WARNING, INFO, CONFIG, FINE, FINER, FINEST}
-     -out <arg>        name of a file in which to store the CALLs, EXEC CICS LINKs, EXEC CICS XCTLs, and EXEC SQL CALLs -profile          profile ANTLR grammar
+     -nistTest         used to test with NIST COBOL 85 test suite -out <arg>        name of a file in which to store the CALLs, EXEC CICS LINKs, EXEC CICS XCTLs, and EXEC SQL CALLs -profile          profile ANTLR grammar